 - Many categories will be similar because reading is reading.
 But you will notice a few new gems

 - Counting a book of more than 700 pages as two books.

 - Choosing a penalty book within the first week of the challenge.
 A penalty book or category is one you declare to yourself I will read or be penalized.
-The last three summers I have selected a penalty book and it worked!
+The last four summers I’ve selected a penalty book and it worked!
 I read books I’d been meaning to read for ages and I am all the richer for reading them.
-This year The Path Between the Seas by David McCullough is my penalty book.
+This year Dutch: A Memoir of Ronald Reagan by Edmund Morris is my penalty book.
 Can I tell you how many years I’ve meant to read this book?!
+I think the answer is 20 years.
 This is the summer!